MDALAMIN2526/NGINX-WAF-on-an-Alpine-Linux/README.md

    load_module modules/ngx_http_modsecurity_module.so;
    ```

-### Step 8: Download and Configure the ModSecurity Rules and OWASP Core Rule Set
+### Download and Configure the ModSecurity Rules and OWASP Core Rule Set

 1. **Create the ModSecurity configuration directory:**